donsheehy/ds2viz/planning.md

 ## Public Launch

-- [ ] styles moved to toml format
+- [ ] styles moved to yaml format
 - [ ] color format locked down
 - [ ] Get dependencies into `setup.py`
 - [ ] put it on pypi
 - [ ] do a build test for ds book in fresh pipenv
 - [ ] update note in users guide to the data structures book

-## Styles need to be converted to TOML format.
+## Styles need to be converted to YAML format.

 This will make them easier to read and write.